KaotoIO/vscode-kaoto/CONTRIBUTING.md

 * To have everything working properly, we need to double check that versions of package list below is up to date with [kaoto dependencies](https://github.com/KaotoIO/kaoto/blob/main/packages/ui/package.json#L44) versions of same packages
 * Inside `package.json`
+  * Check to have the version of the VS Code extension similar to the version of Kaoto
   * :exclamation: update `dependencies` section, update`"@kaoto/kaoto": "<version>"` to next version of publish Kaoto UI package
   * :warning: update `resolutions` and `dependencies` section